areas-archive/nebula/assignment-and-instructions/notes.md

 Also mention clusters and namespaces.
 And potentially document how to use kind to test the commands.

-Uninstall Docker, kind, and kubectl:
+Uninstall Docker, kind, and kubectl
 ```bash
 brew uninstall --cask docker && brew uninstall kind kubectl
 ```